canaxess/presentations/a11y-camp-2020/README.md

 ## 1. Creating a WCAG 2.1 AA testing checklist
 ### Instructions
-For each WCAG 2.1 AA success criterion look at the sufficient techniques.
-Are one or more test identified?
+For all 50 WCAG 2.1 AA success criterion look at the sufficient techniques and decide if one or more tests can be identified?

 **For example:**